Fit as a Mama Bear

 • A pair of dumbbells (start with something between 8–15 lbs, depending on your current strength)

-• A long resistance band or mini band (perfect for glute work and warm-ups)
+• A long resistance band or mini band (perfect for a banded glute workout and warm-ups)

 • A yoga mat or a soft surface (because floor work on hardwood is… less fun)